sujathab-art/-TLBO-Driven-Energy-Optimization-and-Storage-Coordination-in-Multi-Bus-DC-Microgrids/README.md

 ## MATLAB_Code
 Contains MATLAB script/function  used for implementation and analysis of the proposed TLBO-based EMS.

+## How to Run the Simulation

+First, run the Plant Model to initialize and execute the complete microgrid system.
+After the Plant Model is running, open the Control Block named “Co-operative Control.”
+Inside the Co-operative Control block, locate the MATLAB Function block.
+Run the MATLAB Function to execute the proposed control algorithm.
+Observe the corresponding simulation results and waveforms.

 # For more info, Contact:
 sujatha.b@bvrithyderabad.edu.in